binarykitchen/avconv/README.md

 Simply spawns an avconv process with any parameters and *streams* the result to you.
 Very small, fast, clean and does only this.

+It also keeps you informed about the progress by emitting events.
+That's a very unique function of this module.

 ## Installation

 To install avconv, use [npm](http://github.com/isaacs/npm):